Mera Peak Trek in Nepal - Climbing Your First Six-Thousander

 Fly back Kathmandu

 Early morning air trip from Lukla to Kathmandu.
-Don’t forget to pick a seat on the right side, to see the insatiable mountains again.
-On reaching Kathmandu, we will be time to say goodbye!
+Don’t forget to pick a seat on the right side, to see the spectacular mountain views again.
+On reaching Kathmandu, it will be time to say goodbye!
 May you enjoy the rest of your journey here in Nepal.

 Hide entire itinerary